An Asteroid The Size Of The Burj Khalifa Will Fly Past The Earth On February 4

 — The Sun (@TheSun) January 18, 2018

 According to Space.com, there are several other asteroids that are the same size or larger that regularly fly past the planet without making headline news.
 In fact, two such rocks passed the Earth as recently as Thursday without any media attention.
 On Thursday, a car-sized asteroid named 2018 BD passed just 21,500 miles (34,600 km) from the Earth.
-Another asteroid, 2018 BX, roughly the size of a medium-sized bus flew past us a day later, on January 19 and was just 174,400 miles or 280,670 km away from the Earth.
+Another asteroid, 2018 BX, roughly the size of a medium-sized bus flew past us a day later, on January 19, and was just 174,400 miles or 280,670 km away from the Earth.
 Even more surprising was the fact that both these asteroids were only discovered this year.
 While both these asteroids are significantly smaller in size compared to 2002 AJ129, it was their proximity that surprised everyone.
-Both these asteroids were close enough to have hit earth-orbiting communications and GPS satellites.
+Both these asteroids were close enough to have hit Earth-orbiting communications and GPS satellites.
 As recently as September 2017, a much larger asteroid around 2.7 miles wide (4.4 km) named Florence flew 4.4 million miles (7 million km) from the Earth.

 Monster space rock to pass close to Earth on February 4 #asteroid #2002AJ129 pic.twitter.com/2HvdqhsXZd